 |

-Mac Maharaj was mounted, to smuggle freedom fighters into the
+Mac Maharaj was mounted, to smuggle freedom fighters back into the

-country and prepare Mandela for his speculated release:
+country and prepare Mandela for his speculated release, known as

 Operation Vula [2] (Eng: commence).

-The Dutch section of Operation Vula was led by Connie Braam,
+The Dutch chapter of Operation Vula was led by Connie Braam,

 Her work involved finding professional makeup artists for making

-disguises, a stewardess acting as a courier and, last but not least,
+disguises, a KLM stewardess acting as a courier, and last but not least,

-a modified Philips PX-1000 that was used to exchange messages
+Philips PX-1000 units that were used to exchange encrypted messages

 |